 I read a lot.
 More and more, I’ve been thinking about what I read and asking myself if I’m making the most use of that time?
-Is there way to improve return on investment?
+Is there a way to improve return on investment?
 What Should I Read?

-I’m not looking to optimize it to the tenth degree but it would be nice to come up with a simple map to help me know where I can find the most value per unit of work.
+I’m not looking to optimize it to the Nth degree but it would be nice to come up with a simple map to help me know where I can find the most value per unit of work.

 I think I’ve found it by combining two very simple ideas.